Accommodations for 2023 In-School Digital AP Exams

 Computer Word Processing (for essays only)

-• test with the digital exam; or
+- test with the digital AP Exam; or

-Four-Function Calculator
+4-Function Calculator

 Limited Time